 Give a Special Occasion Gift & Help Save Lives

 For the pet lover in your life, Guardian Angel Certificates are available to give as gifts.
 Extend a thank-you, or acknowledge a birthday, holiday, or special event with a GA certificate.
 Many supporters use these certificates to convey their condolences regarding the loss of a loved one or a beloved pet.
-For five dollars or more you can purchase a certificate at HART’s Gift Shop for Cat Lovers—or call the shelter to order one.
+For twenty dollars or more you can purchase a certificate at HART’s Gift Shop for Cat Lovers—or call the shelter to order one.

 GUARDIAN ANGEL "GRADUATES"